 Manages multiple users in different time zones and settings

-For step-by-step instructions on scheduling SMF tasks, see Scheduling Repetitive System Tasks Using SMF.
+For step-by-step instructions, see Scheduling Repetitive System Tasks With SMF.

 cron runs a process that executes commands at specified dates and times.
 Unlike SMF, it only examines crontab or at command files during its own process initialization phase or when the two commands are run.
 It does not check for new or changed files at regularly scheduled intervals.

 You can specify regularly scheduled commands to cron according to instructions found in the crontab files.
 Users can submit their own system tasks in cron using the crontab command; root access is not required as it is for SMF.
-The crontab command also allows you to schedule tasks that need to be executed more than once, whereas the at command only allows for a one-time run.
-Note that cron never exits, so it should be executed only once.
+The crontab command also allows you to schedule tasks that must be executed more than one time, whereas the at command only allows for a one-time run.
+Note that cron never exits, so it should be executed only one time.